MehmetMertt/twentyONE_HR_System/README.md

 </div>

-## What is twntyOne HR Management Application?
+## What is twentyOne HR Management Application?
 twentyOne HR Management is an application designed to streamline and enhance the efficiency of human resources (HR) departments.
 It provides a comprehensive suite of tools for managing various HR functions, including employee records, working hours, and request handling